Chevrolet Colorado vs Toyota Tacoma 2026: Which Mid-Size Truck Wins?

 2026 Toyota Tacoma TRD Off-Road

-The Chevrolet Colorado and Toyota Tacoma define the mid-size truck segment from opposite poles.
-The Colorado arrived in third-generation form for 2023 with a completely new platform, a twin-turbo engine lineup, and the best interior in the class.
-The Tacoma launched its fourth generation for 2024 with a hybrid powertrain option, a new i-FORCE MAX engine, and the loyalty of buyers who have made it America's best-selling mid-size truck for over a decade.
-If you're deciding between them, you're choosing between refinement and track record.
+The Colorado and Tacoma anchor the mid-size truck segment from opposite ends, and this is one of my favorite matchups to lay out.
+The Colorado arrived in third-gen form for 2023 with a clean-sheet platform, twin-turbo engines, and the best interior in the class.
+The Tacoma launched its fourth gen for 2024 with a hybrid option, the i-FORCE MAX engine, and a fan base that's made it America's best-selling mid-size truck for over a decade.
+Choosing between them is really choosing between refinement and track record.

 At a glance